Need financial help due to COVID-19?

 Bridge to Benefits

-Bridge to Benefits is a screening tool can help people in Minnesota learn if they may be able to get help from the programs below in addition to several other programs not administered by the county:
+Bridge to Benefits is a screening tool that can help people in Minnesota learn if they may be able to get help from the programs, below in addition to several other programs not administered by the county:

 - Cash Assistance

 - Child Care Assistance Program

 - Supplemental Nutrition Assistance Program (SNAP, formerly Food Support)